arvato-systems-jacs/bonaparte-dsl/README.md

 Update Site for Bonaparte DSL
 =============

-This is a "GitHub Pages" repository and hosts the update site for the Bonaparte DSL eclipse pliugins.
+This is a "GitHub Pages" repository and hosts the update site for the Bonaparte DSL eclipse plugins.

 ## Available Update URLs